FinOps

 What are FinOps domains?

-For teams running multi-cloud with 200+ linked accounts, multiple business units, and hybrid architectures — mapping your FinOps processes into domains is how you scale without drowning in alerts, missed savings, or broken chargebacks.
-It gives structure to your chaos and shows you where to optimize next.
+If you’re running multi-cloud with 200+ linked accounts, multiple business units, and hybrid architectures, this breakdown is how you scale without drowning in alerts, missed savings, or chargeback disputes.
+It turns “FinOps” from a vague responsibility into a set of owned motions with metrics you can improve.

 What are FinOps capabilities?